 Wall frames are added from the triangle foundation side furthest from the base.
 Other triangle foundations with wall frames may be required depending on if the peekdowns have low stability.

 Wide gap peekdowns only work with square floors from the wall frames.
 However, triangles can be branched out from the square floors as seen below.

 4. Connecting to a tool cupboard

 Wide gap peeks must connect to a TC to not decay.
-They can connect to an external TC or link back to the main TC through a few additional steps.
-Multi-TC bases will have to use both techniques to connect to the base and have their own external TC.
+They can connect to an external TC or link to the main TC through a few additional steps.
+Multi-TC bases must use both techniques to connect to the base and have their own external TC.

-Our design uses a combination of four triangle foundations with wall frames, a square, and a final triangle foundation for the TC.
+Our design combines four triangle foundations with wall frames, a square, and a final triangle foundation for the TC.

-If you decide to stray away from wide gap peekdowns, we recommend adding at least one anti-grief external tool cupboard to your base.
+If you stray away from wide-gap peekdowns, we recommend adding at least one anti-grief external tool cupboard to your base.
 The connected external TC will help increase raid costs if a player wants to grief or take over your base.